RarelyCharlie/rarelycharlie.github.io/_howto/image.md

 layout: howto
 title: Add an image to a post
 ---
 At 7 Cups you cannot upload images.
-This guide describes how to add an image to a post in a 7 Cups forum or feed.
+This guide describes how to add an image to a post in the 7 Cups forum.

-7 Cups does not support audio or video in forums and feeds, but animated images work normally.
+7 Cups does not support audio or video in the forum, but animated images work normally.

 ### An image on a secure public website